Skip to main content

 forge build

-Next, we'll continue to write tests (very important!) to ensure all functions and safeguards work as intended.
+After, we'll write tests (very important!) to ensure all functions and safeguards work as intended.

 Writing Tests